JanLahmann/RasQberry/documentation/RasQberry_Setup.md

 <br/>

 ## Install VNC Viewer
 To remotely access the screen of your Raspberry Pi you need to have a VNC Viewer installed on a different computer.
+VNC has been tested using the realVNC Viewer (https://www.realvnc.com/de/connect/download/viewer/)
 To connect to your Raspberry Pi you need to open your VNC Viewer.
 In the VNC Viewer you enter the VNC server-address from your Raspberry.
 After that you will need to enter a username (default: pi) and a password (default: raspberry).
 Your VNC Viewer will now connect to your Raspberry Pi.